Do you wonder which email lookup tools could actually find someone's email address in seconds?

 It's a win-win.

 Following up is critical to your success, but almost no one does it to the extent that's necessary to get results.

-On average, 44% of people give up after one follow up, but 80% of sales (or “conversions” – maybe setting up a meeting with an influencer) require at least 5 follow ups (source)!
+On average, 44% of people give up after one follow up, but 80% of sales (or “conversions” – maybe setting up a meeting with an influencer) require at least 5 follow ups!

-The key to a successful follow up is providing value.
-You don’t necessarily need to call out your original email.
+The key to a successful follow-up is providing value.
+You don't necessarily need to call out your original email.
 The goal is to get your prospect thinking about you in a positive light, which will automatically trigger them to remember that email on their own.
-As Jaime Petkanics says, “bring something to the table!”

-I want to wrap up this post with a quick story a la Tim Ferriss (if you’ve read the 4 Hour Work Week, you may already be familiar).
+I want to wrap up this post with a quick story from Tim Ferriss (if you've read the 4 Hour Work Week, you may already be familiar).

 When Tim checked back a few weeks later, none of the students had even attempted to reach out to any one.
 They didn't even try.
 That meant that if someone had sent an email to their Uncle who runs a startup, he could have forwarded the note to Tim and won a trip to anywhere in the world.

 The morale of the story?
-Press send on that email to the prospect who you think is out of your league, that Silicon Valley CEO you want to be your mentor, or the hiring manager for your dream job.
+Use the email lookup tools outlined in this post and press send on that email.
+Even to the prospect who you think is out of your league.
 You never know what will happen if you do.